 “When we develop work furniture, we always involve ergonomic experts.
-One challenge we’ve had is to figure out what color of desk is best if you work a lot on the computer.
-Especially if you also have to peek at your phone several times per hour – a reality I think many of us recognize”, says Anthony Rotman, Product Developer.
+One challenge we’ve had is to figure out what colour of desk is best if you work a lot on the computer.
+Especially if you also have to peek at your phone several times per hour – a reality I think many of us recognise”, says Anthony Rotman, Product Developer.